Andereoo/TkinterWeb/docs/DOM.md

 ---

 #### `HtmlElement.textContent(contents=None)`
-"Get and set the text content of an element
+Get and set the text content of an element

 Parameters
 * **contents** *(string)* - If provided, specifies the new text content of the element